grosser/parallel_tests/Readme.md

 SpecSummaryLogger
 --------------------

-This logger stops the different processes overwriting each other's output.
+This logger logs the test output without the different processes overwriting each other.

 Add the following to your `spec/parallel_spec.opts` (or `spec/spec.opts`) :